andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 > Make sure we on root dir of ack-nestjs-boilerplate-mongoose

-We must to install app dependencies to run this project
+To run this project, we must install app dependencies.

 <!-- tabs:start -->